dotlang/language/Enhancements.md

 N - define tuple with private fields, and functions starting with _ have access to them. what if all fields are private?

+N - replace `::` notation with `=` like scala.
+but it will be confused with fields.
+`int x = 12;`
+`int func = 12;`

+Y - weave evaluates the expresion so you can put asserts there!

+Y - Now if we don't want to support non-nullable data types, lets define `!x` as shortcut for `assert defined x`

-? - some ideas that are good to be added to the language but (some of them) will break gen and orth: no static instance -> rejected no public fields -> rejected immutability non-nullable data types
+N - some ideas that are good to be added to the language but (some of them) will break gen and orth: no static instance -> rejected no public fields -> rejected immutability non-nullable data types -> `!` operator

-? - Like perl mock where we can override a method. no one can change behavior of a class but they can easily expose the class instance and hide some of it's methods. we cannot define this using anon-class because this will require having a field.
+Y - Like perl mock where we can override a method. no one can change behavior of a class but they can easily expose the class instance and hide some of it's methods. we cannot define this using anon-class because this will require having a field.
 This can be achieved with anon-class based on a template class, but can anon-class have fields? to have fields, they have to have contructors. then we need call their ctor. which will need a new syntax.
 ```